marcglasberg/i18n_extension/README.md

 However, for large projects with big teams you probably need to follow a more involved process:
-Export all your translatable strings to files in some external format your professional translator or your crowdsourcing tool uses (see formats below).
+Export all your translatable strings to files in some external format your professional translator, or your crowdsourcing tool uses (see formats below).
 Continue developing your app while waiting for the translations.
 Import the translation files into the project and test the app in each language you added.
 Repeat the process as needed, translating just the changes between each app revision.
 As necessary, perform additional localization steps yourself.